Associate Professor, Graduate Program Coordinator

 Emeritus Faculty, University Distinguished Professor

 Dr. Moncrief received his undergraduate degree from the University of California, Santa Barbara and Ph.D. from the University of Kentucky.
-In addition to serving on the BSU faculty for over 30 years, he has been a visiting professor at the University of Washington and Rutgers University.
+In addition to serving on the Boise State faculty for over 30 years, he has been a visiting professor at the University of Washington and Rutgers University.
 Dr. Moncrief has published six books and more than 55 journal articles and book chapters on various aspects of state politics — especially state legislatures.
 Dr. Moncrief is a frequent speaker at meetings and workshops for state officials around the country.

 Public Policy and Administration